andreas-kaae/socialgraphs2020_artists_collaborations_network/README.md

 │   │   ├── scraper-genius.ipynb		  <- notebook used for extracting song lyrics from Genius
 │   │   ├── scraper-spotify.ipynb		  <- notebook used for extracting information from Spotify
 │   │	└── scraper-wikipedia.ipynb		<- notebook used to retrieve list of artists
-└── README.md
+├── webpage	                          <- scripts used to construct plots for the webpage └── README.md
 ```